JasonMDev/curriculum-vitae/README.md

 * For more detail of this experience please refer to my LinkeIn profile [here](https://www.linkedin.com/in/jasonmans/).

 ## PORTFOLIO OF WORK
-### Data Science
-Completed the Dataquest.io certificates for Data Analyst and Data Science.
-Currently spending time researching personal projects.
-This is a portfolio of my work of all things related to Data Scince:
 * [Data Science](https://github.com/JasonMDev/portfolio-datascience)

-### Web Development
-• General web development with Ruby on Rails Model-View-Controller (MVC) web framework
-• Responsive, single-page web pages
-• An interactive sites implementing HTML5 elements alongside JavaScript and jQuery for development This is a portfolio of my work of all things related to Web Development:
 * [Web Development](https://github.com/JasonMDev/portfolio-web-development)

 ## SKILLS